12 July 2022

-But you didn’t come here to read a Wikipedia-like definition, did you?
+But you didn’t come here to read a Wikipedia-like definition of Storybook, did you?
 So let’s focus on what problems exactly Storybook solves.
 And let me tell you, it has already helped us and our project tremendously.

 Storybook JS – the problem it solves